wso2/labs/July-01-2020/Multi-Regional-API-Management/README.md

 6. In the same way follow above 1-6 steps to create a Microgateway project (US-Region-Project) to the other label ``US-Region`` and to build a microgateway executable .jar (US-Region-Project.jar) for the label.

-    Projects and executable jar files which were used in this demo are uploaded into [Microgateway-Projects](/July-01-2020/Multi-Regional-API-Management/Microgateway-Projects).
+    Projects and executable jar files which were used in this demo are uploaded into [Microgateway-Projects](/July-01-2020/Multi-Regional-API-Management/Microgateway-Projects) and [Microgateway-Executables](/July-01-2020/Multi-Regional-API-Management/Microgateway-Executables)

 7. Start Microgateways